vault27/Foundation/bgp.md

     Network Layer Reachability Information (NLRI):
         192.0.2.0/24
 ```

-- MED - suggestion to other directly connected networks on which path should be taken if multiple options are available, and the lowest value wins. transfered from iBGP to eBGP.
+- MED - suggestion to other directly connected networks on which path should be taken if multiple options are available, and the lowest value wins.
+Transfered from iBGP to eBGP. allow routers in one AS to tell routers in a neighboring AS how good a particular route is.
+We send a route with lower MED, and this route becomes preferable.
 - Origin code can be one of three values: IGP(0, i), EGP(1, e) or Incomplete(2, ?).
 IGP will be set if you originate the prefix through BGP, EGP is no longer used (it’s an ancient routing protocol), and Incomplete is set when you distribute a prefix into BGP from another routing protocol (like IS-IS or OSPF)
 - Communities - optional
 - Local preference - used only in iBGP, used to show the best exit from AS, the higher the better route, default - 100.
 Default value exists only for routes, which originate from this router and with in AS, if router is received from different AS, local preference is empty

-## Path attributes
-- ORIGIN
-- AS_PATH
-- MP_REACH_NLRI

 ## Best path selection

 **12 steps**
 First nine are main
 Remaining 3 are tiebreackers

 1. Is next hop reachable?
 2. Weight
 3. Local preference - is set when router receives a route.
 A higher value is a higher preference